 4. Remote Workers All The Way

-What’s better than not having to come to work on Mondays right?
-Giving your employees the flexibility to work from home(or anywhere in fact) is a great way to not only reduce turnover but spike productivity.
-With the flexibility of working from home, your employees can manage their work-life balance more effectively and ensure that they deliver what is required by the organization.
+What's better than not having to come to work on Mondays, right?
+Giving your employees the flexibility to work from home(or anywhere, in fact) is a great way to not only reduce turnover but spike productivity.
+With the flexibility of working from home, your employees can manage their work-life balance more effectively and ensure that they deliver what the organization requires.

-Yes, we know remote working is not very feasible for all jobs and all companies and when there is an option, remote working has always seen to improve efficiency and the quality of the work.
-Of course, no chit chat, no water cooler gossip, and no indefinite lunch break.
-What's not to like for an employer.
+Yes, we know remote working is not very feasible for all jobs and all companies.
+When there is an option, remote working has constantly improved efficiency and the quality of the work.
+Of course, no chit-chat, no water cooler gossip, and no indefinite lunch break.

 5. Hiring the Right Fit

-This seems like a no brainer, right?
-Well, not so much.
-Big organizations are notorious for hiring misfits.
-Hiring misfits drain the morale of the workplace and generally tend to be a bad influence on the rest of the flock.
-If employees are not a perfect fit for your organization, they are likely to be unhappy with their work and generally leave after a short period of time without providing any substantial returns for the company.
-This results in loss of pay, loss of personnel and loss of time.
-On top of that frequent attrition might motivate even the most loyal and dedicated employees to reconsider their career choices.
+Suppose employees are not a perfect fit for your organization.
+In that case, they are likely to be unhappy with their work.
+Generally, they leave after a short period without providing any substantial returns for the company.
+It results in loss of pay, loss of personnel, and loss of time.
+On top of that, frequent attrition might motivate even the most loyal and dedicated employees to reconsider their career choices.

 One thing is for sure.
-You can never quite minimize turnover rates to absolute zero.
+You can never entirely minimize turnover rates to absolute zero.
 There will always be employees who won’t fit in your company culture and will always be in a constant hunt for opportunities to leave.
 You can never convince those employees.
-What you can do is provide a great company culture and a great place to work and reduce turnover as cheaply and as effectively as possible.
+You can provide a great company culture and a great place to work and reduce turnover as cheaply and as effectively as possible.